Free Printable Valentine’s Day Cards to Color

 How to use these cards?

-• For best results, I recommend printing these on card stock and then coloring them in with high quality pens or colored pencils.
+• For best results, I recommend printing them on card stock paper and then coloring them in with high quality markers or colored pencils.

 • These cards are designed to be printed on 8.5 x 11 inch paper and then folded in half.
 I recommend coloring them first before folding them in half so the pens don’t bleed through the page.